Table of Contents Show

 What Is Natural Lighting in Architecture?

 Natural lighting in architecture refers to the deliberate use of sunlight and diffused skylight to illuminate building interiors.
-Rather than relying solely on electric fixtures, architects design openings — windows, skylights, clerestories, and light wells — to bring daylight deep into a building.
+Rather than relying solely on electric fixtures, architects design openings (windows, skylights, clerestories, and light wells) to bring daylight deep into a building.
 This practice, known as daylighting, involves careful consideration of orientation, geometry, and materials.

 There are several types of natural light in architecture.
 Direct light arrives from the sun and creates strong contrasts.
 Diffuse light from the sky vault provides softer, even illumination.
 Reflected light bounces off surfaces to reach darker areas.
 Zenith light enters from above through skylights, ideal for galleries and atriums.
 Skilled architects blend these types to achieve the desired atmosphere and functionality.
+For a broader view on how light shapes spatial experience, our guide on light in architectural design covers how these categories interact with material and form.

 Why Is Natural Light Important in Architecture?